Bengaluru: Economy, Industries, and Infrastructure

 It is among the world’s top 10 fastest growing cities with an average economic growth rate of 8.5 percent.

-Bangalore is home to a wide range of heavy and light industries, as well as high-tech and service industries including electronics, telecommunications, aerospace, pharmaceuticals, biotechnology, food processing, automobiles, banking and finance, mining, steel and cement production.
+Bangalore is home to a wide range of heavy and light industries, as well as high-tech and service industries including information technology (IT) and electronics, telecommunications, aerospace, pharmaceuticals, biotechnology, food processing, automobiles, banking and finance, mining, steel, and cement production.